jhudson8/react-backbone/README.md

       render: function() {

         // the "getModel" method exists because the "modelPopulate" depends on the "modelAware" mixin which contains this method
+        // note: the "name" property is used to retrieve the correct model value for the input field and the "ref" property is
         //    used to allow the input field to contribute to the modelPopulate command (the ref name does not matter... just need to get into "this.refs") var model = this.getModel();